[?] Subscribe To This Site

 I use a NGS UPS Chronus I am happy with.
 Cost about EU 60.

-Dangerous electricity power cuts happen, such as the one in 2009, which caused a 6 hour economy crisis, a report of which also gives you electricity rates, tariffs and therefor cost.
-Electricity supply cuts are much reduced since 2008, though.
+Dangerous electricity power cuts happen, such as the one in 2009, which caused a 6 hour economy crisis.
+Electricity supply cuts have been much reduced since 2008.

 Solar energy service providers exist.